Guichaguri/cachimbo/docs/stores/in-memory.md

 If you don't need an access-pattern awareness nor a time-based expiration policy, you can use a simple Map-based cache.
 This is useful for testing or scenarios where you want to keep things extremely simple.

+This implementation uses a FIFO eviction policy when the maximum size is reached, which means that the first inserted keys will be removed first.

 ```ts
 import { LocalMapCache } from 'cachimbo';